June 7 - 12, 2026*

 - Hypothermia, frostbite, heat illness, and altitude illness

-- Field management of wounds, fractures, dislocations, and sprains including reduction and improvised splinting techniques
+- Field management of wounds, fractures, dislocations, and sprains, including reduction and improvised splinting

 - Snake envenomations, wilderness ENT problems

-- Backcountry evacuation, helicopter rescue, improvised carries, packaging, and litters
+- Backcountry evacuation, improvised carries, patient packaging, and litter systems

-- Preparing a medical kit for travel, adventures, and expeditions
+- Building a practical medical kit for travel, adventure, and expeditions

 Wilderness Survival & Travel Skills Include:

-- Fire starting, shelter building, signaling, attaining water
+- Fire starting, shelter building, signaling, and water procurement

 - Ropes & knots for survival and rescue

-- Basic mountaineering, ice axe, and snow travel skills (optional, taught by SWS Mountain Guides)
+- Optional basic mountaineering skills, including ice axe use and snow travel (taught by SWS Mountain Guides)

-Your home for the course is Paradise Point, a private 20-acre riverside retreat surrounded by the rugged Mt.
-Shasta, Marble Mountains, and Siskiyou Wilderness areas of N. California.
-It is an ideal location for whitewater rafting on some of America's finest rivers.
-All delicious meals and drinks (wine, beer, non-alcoholic drinks) are included!
+The course is based at Paradise Point, a private 20-acre riverside retreat in Northern California, surrounded by the dramatic landscapes of Mt.
+Shasta, the Marble Mountains, and the Siskiyou Wilderness.
+This diverse terrain provides an ideal outdoor classroom and a perfect launch point for whitewater rafting on some of America’s premier rivers.
+All meals and beverages—including wine, beer, and non-alcoholic options—are included and thoughtfully prepared onsite.

-Despite its secluded wilderness location, traveling to Paradise Point is easy.
-We recommend flying into Medford Airport (MFR) which is a well-connected regional hub that's a relatively short drive away (rent a car, or inquire about an optional round-trip shuttle service).
+Despite its secluded setting, Paradise Point is easy to access.
+We recommend flying into Medford Airport (MFR), a well-connected regional hub just a short drive away.
+Rental cars are readily available, and optional round-trip shuttle service may be arranged.

 Itinerary Snapshot